Why A Positive Employee Experience Includes Work-Life Synergy

 At 15Five, we wanted to fully understand where companies are falling short and how we can better serve companies to fill those gaps, so we conducted a data study of what we call The Next Generation Workplace.
 We surveyed 1,000 full-time U.S. employees and 500 U.S. managers to capture insights about the landscape of today’s workplace.

-Companies can empower work-life synergy by offering benefits like flexible work arrangements, family leave, support for mental and emotional wellness, or an à la carte menu of options that allow employees to tailor benefits to their needs.
+We found that companies can empower work-life synergy by offering benefits like flexible work arrangements, family leave, support for mental and emotional wellness, or an à la carte menu of options that allow employees to tailor benefits to their needs.

 As part of this integration between personal and professional lives, employees increasingly want to work for companies where their values align.
 But feeling that alignment can be difficult when only two percent of employees can name their companies’ top three priorities…